|1. Definition of a

 - Tip speed 1 m/s and pressurized bearing seals - for ATEX prevention

-Inclined screws are tempting because they allow to solve many process problems especially when retrofitting installations, one should however be very careful that these can of screws are usually difficult to access and extract for cleaning, may be also more sensitive to bending and metal metal contacts, and are not very efficient (efficiency is decreasing with the angle).
+Inclined screws are tempting because they allow to solve many process problems especially when retrofitting installations, one should however be very careful that these types of screws are usually difficult to access and extract for cleaning, may be also more sensitive to bending and metal metal contacts, and are not very efficient (efficiency is decreasing with the angle).

 Table 1 : Screw conveyor capacity as a function of its inclination